OpenEvalProject/evals/manuscripts/elife-87634/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/0387jng26 Otto Hahn Group Cognitive Neurogenetics, Max Planck Institute for Human Cognitive and Brain Sciences Leipzig Germany
+1. Otto Hahn Group Cognitive Neurogenetics, Max Planck Institute for Human Cognitive and Brain Sciences Leipzig Germany ([ROR:0387jng26](https://ror.org/0387jng26))
-2. https://ror.org/035kwsm70 INM-7, FZ Jülich Jülich Germany
+2. INM-7, FZ Jülich Jülich Germany ([ROR:035kwsm70](https://ror.org/035kwsm70))
-3. https://ror.org/024z2rq82 Institute for System Neurosciences, Heinrich Heine University Düsseldorf Germany
+3. Institute for System Neurosciences, Heinrich Heine University Düsseldorf Germany ([ROR:024z2rq82](https://ror.org/024z2rq82))
-4. https://ror.org/035rzkx15 Institute for Psychosocial Medicine, Psychotherapy and Psychooncology, Jena University Hospital, Friedrich-Schiller University Jena Germany
+4. Institute for Psychosocial Medicine, Psychotherapy and Psychooncology, Jena University Hospital, Friedrich-Schiller University Jena Germany ([ROR:035rzkx15](https://ror.org/035rzkx15))
-5. https://ror.org/0387jng26 Research Group Social Stress and Family Health, Max Planck Institute for Human Cognitive and Brain Sciences Leipzig Germany
+5. Research Group Social Stress and Family Health, Max Planck Institute for Human Cognitive and Brain Sciences Leipzig Germany ([ROR:0387jng26](https://ror.org/0387jng26))
-6. https://ror.org/00q5t0010 Leibniz Institute for Resilience Research Mainz Germany
+6. Leibniz Institute for Resilience Research Mainz Germany ([ROR:00q5t0010](https://ror.org/00q5t0010))
-7. https://ror.org/01pxwe438 McConnell Brain Imaging Centre, Montreal Neurological Institute and Hospital, McGill University, Montreal Quebec Canada
+7. McConnell Brain Imaging Centre, Montreal Neurological Institute and Hospital, McGill University, Montreal Quebec Canada ([ROR:01pxwe438](https://ror.org/01pxwe438))
-8. https://ror.org/01hhn8329 Social Neuroscience Lab, Max Planck Society Berlin Germany
+8. Social Neuroscience Lab, Max Planck Society Berlin Germany ([ROR:01hhn8329](https://ror.org/01hhn8329))

 † Corresponding author

 ## Abstract

 The hippocampus is a central modulator of the HPA-axis, impacting the regulation of stress on brain structure, function, and behavior.
 The current study assessed whether three different types of 3 months mental Training Modules geared towards nurturing (a) attention-based mindfulness, (b) socio-affective, or (c) socio-cognitive skills may impact hippocampal organization by reducing stress.
 We evaluated mental training-induced changes in hippocampal subfield volume and intrinsic functional connectivity, by combining longitudinal structural and resting-state fMRI connectivity analysis in 332 healthy adults.
 We related these changes to changes in diurnal and chronic cortisol levels.
-We observed increases in bilateral cornu ammonis volume (CA1-3) following the 3 months compassion-based module targeting socio-affective skills ( Affect module), as compared to socio-cognitive skills ( Perspective module) or a waitlist cohort with no training intervention.
+We observed increases in bilateral cornu ammonis volume (CA1-3) following the 3 months compassion-based module targeting socio-affective skills (Affect module), as compared to socio-cognitive skills (Perspective module) or a waitlist cohort with no training intervention.
 Structural changes were paralleled by relative increases in functional connectivity of CA1-3 when fostering socio-affective as compared to socio-cognitive skills.
 Furthermore, training-induced changes in CA1-3 structure and function consistently correlated with reductions in cortisol output.
 Notably, using a multivariate approach, we found that other subfields that did not show group-level changes also contributed to changes in cortisol levels.
 Overall, we provide a link between a socio-emotional behavioural intervention, changes in hippocampal subfield structure and function, and reductions in cortisol in healthy adults.

 ## Introduction